Developing and debugging services locally using telepresence

 When developing an application on Kubernetes, you typically program or debug a single service.
 The service might require access to other services for testing and debugging.
 One option is to use the continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the program or debug cycle.

-where $DEPLOYMENT_NAME is the name of your existing deployment.
+$SERVICE_NAMEis the name of your local service

 If you're interested in a hands-on tutorial, check out this tutorial that walks through locally developing the Guestbook application on Google Kubernetes Engine.

 Items on this page refer to third party products or projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for those third-party products or projects.
 See the CNCF website guidelines for more details.

 You should read the content guide before proposing a change that adds an extra third-party link.